 - Pelvic Girdle Pain and Pregnancy related pelvic girdle pain, Sacroiliac joint dysfunction (SIJ)

-- Pubic Symphysis Pain:
+- Pubic Symphysis Pain (SPD, symphysis pubis dysfunction)

 - Male chronic genital pain syndromes

 - Perineal pain, Pain in the perineal body

 - Pain during or after intimacy, Vaginismus, genital pain, perineal pain, penile pain

 - Pudendal neuralgia (PN), pudendal nerve irritation and pudendal nerve entrapment (PNE)

 - IBS: Irritable bowel syndrome, chronic constipation, chronic diarrhea and associated abdominal & pelvic pain

 - Genitourinary Syndrome of Menopause (GSM), vulvovaginal atrophy, Atrophic Vaginitis